2014–15 Yemeni League

-The 2014–15 Yemeni League was the 23rd edition of top level football in Yemen.
+The 2014–15 Yemeni League was the 23rd edition of top-level football in Yemen.

-The season started on August 15, 2014, brought forward by four months and was scheduled to finish in May 2015.
+The season started on August 15, 2014, advanced by four months and was scheduled to finish in May 2015.
 The league was postponed after the 17th round with the last action of the season being on 17 January, a 1:0 victory for Al-Ittihad Ibb over Fahman Abyan.
 It was later cancelled due to the unsafe conditions in the country with the 2014–15 Yemeni coup d'état and subsequent Civil War.